dandlp95/inventory-tracking/README.md

 # Development Environment

 The tools I used were Node.js and React.js.
-I used many modules as well such as express, mongoose, react-router-dom, nodemon, dotenv and cors.
+I used many modules as well such as express,mongodb, mongoose, react-router-dom, nodemon, dotenv and cors.

 The main languages used were Javascript and HTML/CSS.